-Spending a summer in Europe you can expect a few things, a good tan, sore feet from all the shopping and to return home being a little heavier no thanks to the fabulous food.
-One thing I didn't expect is how much I would enjoy my digital diet.
+Spending a summer in Europe you can expect a few things, a good tan, sore feet from all the walking and shopping and to return home being a little heavier no thanks to the fabulous food.
+One thing I didn't expect, how much I would enjoy my digital diet.

-Having data roaming switched off on my phone, meant it performed little better than our phones did in the 90s.
-No internet access (unless at the hotel), no sharing on Facebook, Twitter, Instagram or YouTube, most apps provided little help, if any, and if you think this isn't hard, I urge you to try it, even for a week!
+Having data roaming switched off on my phone, meant it performed a little better than our phones did in the 90s.
+No internet access (unless at the hotel), no Facebook, Twitter, Instagram or YouTube.
+Most apps provided little if any help, and if you think this isn't hard, I urge you to try it, even for a week!

-Though I thought my digital experience was being hindered, it wasn't until a week into it somewhere in the south of Spain when I let go and unequivocally accepted that there was no reason I actually needed the internet and not only was my digital experience not being hindered, but enhanced!
+Though I thought my digital experience was being hindered, it wasn't until a week into it, somewhere in the south of Spain when I let go.
+I unequivocally accepted that there was no good reason I actually needed the internet.
+Not only was my digital experience not being hindered, but it was being enhanced!

-Late every evening I'd return to my hotel - if wifi was available - I would get my digest of social media, football scores, news and current events from back home; I would even occasionally sneak a look at the TV guide at home, just to see if it was worth remotely recording anything.
-Basically I would spend 10-15 mins enjoying the internet and modern technology at its best.
+Late every evening we'd return to the hotel - if wifi was available - I would get my digest of social media, footy scores, news and current events from back home; I would even occasionally sneak a peek at the TV guide at home, to see if anything was worth recording.
+Basically, I would spend 10-15 mins enjoying the internet at its best.
 It felt great knowing that our time together would be short and sweet and on some days, non-existent.

-There were no scenarios where someone in the group could ruin a perfectly good argument/discussion by saying 'You're wrong (I think), let's check Google', which I always hated; no one rudely on Facebook while you were talking to them; no one 'checking-in' to the restaurant; it was simple and we all loved it.
+There were no scenarios where someone in the group could ruin a perfectly good argument/discussion by saying 'You're wrong (I think), Google it!', which I hate; no one rudely on Facebook while you were talking to them; no one 'checking-in' to the restaurant; it was simple and we all loved it.

 So after returning home I thought, how great was that!
 How could I use this experience to curb my enthusiasm for the digital world and use it more as a privilege as opposed to a human right.

-So, from the day I returned, here are a few things I changed to better my life and have never looked back:
+So, from the day I returned, here are a few things I changed and have never looked back: